-The Iffley Academy is a community Special Academy for children and young people, aged 5 - 18, with complex Special Educational Needs and Disabilities (SEND).
+The Iffley Academy is a community Special Academy for children and young people with complex Special Educational Needs and Disabilities (SEND).
+Although designated as a school for ages 5 to 18, our community is largely made up of secondary aged students.
 Our students have a range of additional needs but primarily we work with children with cognitive disabilities, Autistic Spectrum Disorder and/or Behavioural, Emotional and Social Difficulties.
-Currently our community is predominantly made up of secondary aged students.
 They come from all over Oxfordshire as well as neighbouring counties.
 All students have an Education, Health & Care Plan (EHCP.)